 - Newly purchased exotics and sports cars are covered automatically for 30 days up to $50K

-On TrustPilot, a reliable customer review aggregator, customers rate Heacock classic car insurance 4.9 out of a possible 5.0-star rating (based on more than 750 reviews).
-These high ratings are positive indications that Heacock provides satisfactory customer service.
+On TrustPilot, a reliable customer review aggregator, customers rate Heacock classic car insurance with a perfect 5.0 out of a possible 5.0-star rating (based on more than 850 reviews).
+Nearly every review mentions Heacock representatives offering stellar customer service.

 What Kind Of Car Insurance Coverage Should You Get?

 When you’re shopping for import car insurance it’s important to know what coverage is available to you.
 There are six standard types of car insurance:

 - Collision insurance